 The purpose of Medigap plans is to provide coverage that Medicare does not.
 Many times these are not new coverages to Medicare but are designed to help with gaps in current Medicare coverage.

 While Medicare is an excellent program and provides seniors access to healthcare in a much more affordable way than they would if they were to go to the private market, there can be significant out-of-pocket costs.

-Once you begin examining the basics parts of Medicare such as Part A and B, you will find that deductible, copays, and even excess charges can be high.
-There are limitations to how long you can receive hospitalization coverage and something needs to help make up the difference or you could be stuck with a massive medical bill at a time in life where you may not have the resources to pay.
+Once you begin examining the basic parts of Medicare such as Part A and B, you will find that deductibles, copays, and even excess charges can be high.
+There are limitations to how long you can receive hospitalization coverage and something needs to help make up the difference or you could be stuck with a massive medical bill at a time in life when you may not have the resources to pay.

 This is where Medicare Medigap plans enter the picture.
 You have access to a wide variety of Medigap insurance policies that can help with all those out-of-pocket costs.

 There are 10 Basic Medigap plans: Plan A, B, C, D, F, G, K, L, M, & N.

 Each Medicare Supplemental policy has its unique set of coverages.
 The good news for consumers is that the content of Medigap plans is regulated and standardized by the federal government.
 So regardless of the company you are considered to purchase a plan from, you can confidently compare their plans to other companies and know you are getting the same coverages.

 The only exception to this rule is three states.
 Massachusetts, Minnesota, and Wisconsin have unique regulated plans with differences from that standard 10 that are available in the other states.